Your Liquid Diet Expectations

 We know you’re going to have questions and we are here to help you both before surgery and long into the future as you make the transition to your long-term maintenance plan.
 Be sure to address your questions to your surgeon at each office visit.
 And take advantage of the wealth of knowledge you can glean from your support group peers.

-In the meantime, for more information on the post-op liquid diet, visit our website:Back To All Posts
+In the meantime, learn more about the post-op liquid diet.Back To All Posts